 By now you’ve probably heard a lot about CBD oil.

-People who support it claim that it acts as a powerful remedy for a multitude of health issues—adversaries and those trying to suppress it claim it’s nothing more than a snake oil.
+People who advocate its beneficial traits claim that it acts as a powerful remedy for a multitude of health issues, but there are others who claim it’s nothing more than snake oil.

 What’s the truth?